 Mortgage Items You Should Compare

 The key items that borrowers should compare when shopping for a mortgage are interest rate and closing costs.
 Your mortgage rate is the rate of interest you pay to the lender for borrowing money while closing costs are the fees and expenses borrowers are required to pay to the lender and third party to process and close your mortgage.
 In some cases there is a trade-off between mortgage rate and closing costs.
 For example, a lender may quote a lower rate but higher closing costs as compared to another lender.
-Use our Mortgage Comparison Calculator above to compare mortgages with different interest rates and closing costs.
+Use our calculator to compare loans with different interest rates and closing costs.

 Documents You Should Request from Lenders

 When you are shopping for a mortgage make sure that lenders provide you with a Loan Estimate and Lender Fees Worksheet.
 Lenders are legally required to provide a Loan Estimate that outlines key mortgage terms such as interest rate and closing costs within three days of submitting a loan application.
 The Lender Fees Worksheet provides more detailed information on mortgage costs and fees.
 Lenders should provide both the Loan Estimate and Lender Fees Worksheet to borrowers free of charge.
 Borrowers can use the information provided on these two documents to more easily compare mortgage proposals from different lenders.
 Input the information provided by the lenders into our calculator to find the loan and lender that best meet your financial objectives.

 Compare Different Types and Lengths of Mortgages